rhysmoggs/ms3-final-cocktails/TESTING.md

 -   The background image (maps.jpg) repeats slightly towards the very bottom of the Surface Pro 7 (912px x 1368px) device.
 It can also do this on larger TVs or wide-display devices such as tablets.

-### Future Updates

-There are many planned updates arranged for the The Cocktail Cabinet that include but are not limited to:

--   Introduction of more social features such as:
-    - Ability to like/rate other cocktails
-    - Ability to favourite cocktails and add to the users profile
-    - Commenting on cocktail recipes
-    - Instant social media links to share, comment, link etc
--   Link email for subscription, mail etc
--   Link email for subscription, mail etc
--   Delete profile
--   Give suggested cocktail categories to Admin/creator
--   More admin rights such as:
-    - Delete all user profiles
-    - Edit all user profiles
--   Images linked to the Cocktail Categories.
--   Theme colour changes.
--   Theme/colour palette toggle.
--   +18 age restriction modal on site load

 ## Credits